Stormy9/Stormy9.github.io/CS460/index.md

 [//]: # "so i tried to put in anchor tags"
 [//]: # "so when coming back here from the sub-pages, it would be vertially aligned in a pleasing way"
 [//]: # "but it isn't working correctly....."
+[//]: # "i think b/c not using direct page links and going to index.md automatically"